 The massive increase of data in society, commerce, and science has fundamentally transformed our basic interactions with one another, our understanding of society and culture, and our modes of inquiry and investigation.
-The growth of methods for exploring and analyzing data, combined with advances in hardware capability, have created possibilities for data analysis on a scale previously unimagined.
+The growth of methods for exploring and analyzing data, combined with advances in hardware capability, has created possibilities for data analysis on a scale previously unimagined.
 Many disciplines now require an understanding of how data are collected, stored, analyzed, and visualized.
 At the same time, the societal impact of decisions made based on data poses many challenges in terms of accountability, bias, and transparency.

 The undergraduate Certificate in Data Fluency is for undergraduate students who wish to gain fluency and facility with the tools of data analysis and its conceptual framework.
 The program is designed to provide fundamental conceptual knowledge and technical skills, to students with a range of intellectual backgrounds and concentrations, while emphasizing a critical liberal learning perspective.
 For more information about eligibility and certificate requirements: